omkar1304/StudyBud-using-Django/README.md

 ## Description

 This platform was created as a clone of the popular communication app, Discord, with a focus on providing a space for developers to share their knowledge and expertise.
 The frontend was developed using HTML/CSS and JavaScript, while the backend was implemented with the Django Framework and a SQLite database.
 The platform is deployed on the pythonanywhere hosting service, offering users a reliable and secure environment for communication and learning.
 The end result is a user-friendly and functional platform for developers to connect, share their knowledge, and stay up-to-date with the latest advancements in technology.

+## Live Project Link

+The project is hosted on pythonanywhere and can be accessed using the following link - https://studybudweb.pythonanywhere.com/

 ## Features